magicleap/MagicLeapXRKeyboard/Packages/MagicLeapXRKeyboard/README.md

 **Learn how to create cusom layouts [here](#editing-layout)**

 ## Getting Started
 Make sure to set the input option in **Player Settings** to `new`.

 ### Keyboard
-- Place the Keyboard prefab from `Runtime/Prefabs/Keyboard Manager.prefab` into the scene
+- Place the Keyboard prefab from `Packages/Magic Leap XR Keyboard/Runtime/Prefabs/Keyboard Manager.prefab` into the scene

 ### Set Up Input Fields
 - Add the script `TMPInputFieldTextReceiver.cs` onto any **TextMeshPro Input Field** you want to use with the Keyboard